jreisinger/docs/data/notes/k8s/rbac.md

 # Overview

-* every time you connect to a cluster you do so as a specific user
+* every time you connect to a cluster API you do so as a specific user
 * service account - user account associated with a program running in a pod
 * there is `default` service account for each namespace
 * users can have different sets of permissions - governed by `roles`